NZ Cup Day FAQ’s

 There will be a pick up and drop off zone located near the main entrance.
 This will be located just off Jack Hinton Drive in the area that we have opened up so cars can exit via Lindores Street out onto Lincoln Road.

-The TAB Trackside Marquee is located in the Public Village.
-The ticket price includes gate entry, marquee access, exclusive TAB facilities (located in the marquee) and a race guide.
+The TAB Trackside Retreat is located in the Public Village.
+The ticket price includes gate entry, marquee access, exclusive TAB facilities (located in the retreat) and a race guide.
 For further details click here.

 General Admission and Lindauer Lawn ticket holders’ entrance is the main entrance at Horncastle Arena (marked A on the map).
 Hospitality pass holders will have entrances off Wrights Road and via the centre track parking area.
 If travelling by taxi please make sure you advise your taxi driver as to what type of ticket you hold so they know which entrance to take you to.
 Bus drivers will have been advised of what entrance to take ticket holders to.
 Members will still be able to access the course via the members cark park.